davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 Robin's mistake is one of the more dramatic ways to break or damage a TSO, but it's far from the only one.
 Creating extra users; enabling Record Types on a new sObject; turning on Person Accounts: many changes have permanent or semi-permanent impacts, and those impacts can vary from a mild annoyance to a complete business stoppage.
 Because there's no capability to roll back a TSO's state, you're fundamentally without a disaster recovery (DR) strategy other than creating a new TSO.
 Ensuring that that creation is possible at a reasonable cost requires care and discipline.
 (Or, as we'll see below, a comprehensive source-driven strategy).

-## Part 3: How TSOs Fail Your Customers
+---

-> Thesis: as the product evolves and grows, the lack of modularity implicit in the TSO strategy becomes a stronger and stronger blocker.
+> Thesis: as the product evolves and grows, the lack of modularity implicit in the TSO strategy imposes greater and greater cost on your delivery strategy.

-If you build out multiple TSOs, you will certainly encounter state drift.
-This results in, for example, QA or product demos not reflecting the state that is actually delivered to customers.

-## TSO as Agility Blocker

 TSOs can deliver only new orgs.
 There is no such thing as a modular TSO; you cannot layer a TSO on top of an existing org.
-That means that the effort cliff on _composability_ is a vertical line.

-Here's what I mean by this.
-Let's look at the lifespan of a product:
+The consequences of this fact are not always obvious: "That's the point of a TSO," you might say.
+But as a product and customer base grows, the weaknesses of the TSO as a delivery strategy become more and more apparent.
+Let's look at some key points during the lifespan of the Massive Events product:

-It starts on the left at inception, and delivers to customers via a TSO.
-That's great - it keeps effort nice and low, and we can serve customers and internal stakeholders with the same TSO-based artifacts.
+Massive Events starts small, with one managed package, and delivers to customers via a TSO.
+That's great - it keeps effort nice and low, and Massive Events can serve customers and internal stakeholders with the same TSO-based artifacts.

 The product evolves.
-You bring in a solution engineering team, and they've got their own ideas about how to set up the product to support demos and sales most effectively.
-You spin up a new TSO to support your demo orgs.
+Soon, a Solution Engineering team comes on board, and they've got their own ideas about how to set up the product to support demos and sales most effectively.
+Massive Events spins up a new TSO to support demo orgs, configured just the way Solution Engineering likes it.
+The QA team, seeing an opportunity to dramatically reduce their manual setup time, starts using the new TSO as well.
+Before long, they're asking for their own TSO with a few variations on what Solution Engineering uses.

 Meanwhile, Engineering keeps refining the product.
 They update the TSO each time they do a release to match the current known-good configuration of the product.
-But now, you've got two TSOs to update.
+But now, they have two, or maybe three, TSOs to update.
 Communication and ownership between Engineering and Solution Engineering start to become a challenge.

-You make a big push and release Version 2 of the product.
-Your product grows by leaps and bounds, and many of the configurations you formerly recommended to customers are no longer valid.
-You
+Who owns the other TSOs?
+Who's responsible for defining the "right" configuration of each new product feature?
+And how are the internal shapes reconciled with what's delivered to customers?

+Massive Events makes a big push and releases Version 2 of the product.
+It's now three managed packages working in concert.
+Many of the configurations Massive Events previously recommended are no longer preferred.
+The TSO (well, all of the TSOs) gets a top-to-bottom overhaul.
+But what can the company do to support existing customers?
+They don't receive the changes to the TSO, and must manually reconfigure their orgs to match the new setup.

 The company's been acquired.
 That's great!
-The new ownership doubles down on your product line.
-Now, Massive Events will be serving multiple verticals, and needs to integrate with a suite of five other products to bring it to the highest level.
+New ownership doubles down on the product line.
+Now, Massive Events needs to integrate with a suite of five other products serving multiple verticals, with Events for Nonprofits, Education, Entertainment, and Sports.
+Each vertical demands a comprehensive configuration, with different packages and configuration.
+What does the team do about their delivery strategy?

-Whither the TSO?

-- Are you going to make five new TSOs, to represent the deliverable state of the product with each of those other applications?
+- Should they build out five new TSOs, to represent the deliverable state of the product with each of those other applications?
-- What about combinations of those five products?
-That could start to be a _lot_ of TSOs you're managing.
+- What about customers that fall in more than one vertical, like a higher education customer that also does sports events?
+That use case requires yet another configuration.
+It starts to look like quite a lot of TSOs.
-- What about Solution Engineering - will they still need their own, separate TSOs for demo configurations?
+- What about Solution Engineering and QA - will they still need their own, separate TSOs for demo configurations?

-Suddenly your team, instead of updating _one_ org every release, is making the same changes in a dozen, or two dozen, orgs.
+Suddenly the Massive Events team, instead of updating _one_ org every release, is making the same changes in half a dozen, or a dozen, orgs.
 There's essentially no way to share that work.
-You've just got to repeat it two dozen times.
+They've just got to repeat it two dozen times.
 Humans make mistakes.
 Tight deadlines result in one-off changes in this org or that org.
 State drifts.
 The documentation does not match.
-You're spending tons of time that could be used to create customer value just updating all these cursed orgs.
+Massive Events is spending tons of time that could be used to create customer value just updating all these cursed orgs.

-Before long, you no longer have any clarity about how the product is actually meant to be delivered.
+Before long, no member of the Massive Events team has clarity about how the product is actually meant to be delivered.

 ---